 Did you know problems with your oral health can have greater implications for the rest of your body?
 Your mouth is the gateway to your digestive and respiratory systems, and it plays an important role in your overall health.
-It’s full of bacteria, and sometimes these bacteria can proliferate and cause disease elsewhere.
+The mouth is full of bacteria, and sometimes these bacteria can proliferate and cause disease elsewhere in the body.
 In other instances, certain medical conditions can have an effect on your oral health.
 Let’s take a look.

 The association between cardiovascular disease and oral health has been well documented.
 Studies have found there is an increased risk of atherosclerotic heart disease amongst individuals with chronic periodontitis (a chronic inflammatory disease caused by bacterial infection of the gums), independent of other cardiovascular risk factors (Dietrich et al., 2017).
 What’s more, the rate of tooth decay and tooth loss is higher in people with cardiovascular disease (Dietrich et al., 2017).